sep/jenkins-hue-monitor/README.md

 The value to pass is the __h__ (hue) part of an [_HSB_](http://colorizer.org/) color, except Hue is expecting a value between 0-65536 instead of 0-360, so scale it (multiply by 65536 and divide by 360).

+### OH LOOK.
+BRIGHTNESS AND SATURATION

+You can also pass in arguments for the light's brightness and saturation.
+We've picked VERY SENSIBLE DEFAULTS ("as high as they will go and no higher") but if you want to tinker with it, you disgusting perfectionist, just add these flags:

+* `-s` lets you customize the _saturation_ (with values of 0-255. try something different and it's ON YOUR HEAD)
+* `-r` lets you customize the _brightness_ (same as above. don't get cocky)

 ## You had me at "Hue".
 How does this work?

 There are a few prerequisites for E-Z Mode: